Meet the Team

 Jessie Beagley

-LEARNING ADVISER / DESIGNATED SAFEGUARDING LEAD (DSL)
+LEARNING ADVISOR / DESIGNATED SAFEGUARDING LEAD (DSL)

 Jessie studied for a degree in Media Arts and Journalism before realising that all she wanted to do was travel.
 She has had a really varied career, including time in Australia doing everything from recruitment to pumpkin packing.
 After returning to the UK in 2019, she spent four years working in a primary school.
 For the past two years, Jessie has worked in a self-managed learning setting as Learning Support and as a Safeguarding Lead. -